dcmoss87/PDF2Audiobook/README.md

 ### Setup/Installation

-  1. Download the application files from [GitHub](https://github.com/dcmoss87/PDF2Audiobook).
+  1. Download the zip file of the application from [GitHub](https://github.com/dcmoss87/PDF2Audiobook).

+  2. Extract the application files to the Desktop.

-  2. Place PDF file to be converted into the C:\Users\Your_Username subdirectory.
+  3. Place PDF file to be converted into the C:\Users\Your_Username subdirectory.

-  3. Open the PDF2Audiobook.exe application located in the [dist](https://github.com/dcmoss87/PDF2Audiobook/tree/main/Application%20Files/PDF2Audiobook%20Application/dist)     folder of the code download.
+  4. Open the PDF2Audiobook.exe application located in the [dist](https://github.com/dcmoss87/PDF2Audiobook/tree/main/Application%20Files/PDF2Audiobook%20Application/dist)     folder of the code download.

 ### Usage